 Instructions

 - Prepare the pineapple fried rice.
-Heat 1 tablespoon oil in a saute pan or wok over medium-high heat.
+Heat 1 tablespooon oil in a saute pan or wok over medium-high heat.
 Saute the shallots and garlic until aromatic, about 1 minute.
 Add the pineapple and cook until softened, about 3 minutes.
 Add the rice, breaking it up as it reheats.
 Season the rice with soy sauce, fish sauce, curry powder, and sugar, stirring until well combined.
 Remove from heat and stir in the chopped cilantro.
 Let cool slightly.

 - Assemble the musubi.
 Use a musubi mold and place it on top of a cut sheet of nori.
 Press about ⅓ cup of the pineapple fried rice in the bottom.
 Lay a piece of egg on top followed by a slice of spam.
 Remove the mold and wrap the nori around the spam, egg, and fried rice.
 Repeat with the remaining musubi.
 Serve immediately.